apache/mesos/docs/reconciliation.md

 ### Algorithm

-The technique for performing reconciliation should reconcile all non-terminal tasks, until an update is received for each task, using exponential backoff:
+This technique for explicit reconciliation reconciles all non-terminal tasks, until an update is received for each task, using exponential backoff to retry tasks that remain unreconciled.
+Retries are needed because the master temporarily may not be able to reply for a particular task.
+For example, during master failover the master must re-register all of the slaves to rebuild its set of known tasks (this process can take minutes for large clusters, and is bounded by the `--slave_reregister_timeout` flag on the master).

+Steps:

 1. let `start = now()`
 2. let `remaining = { T in tasks | T is non-terminal }`
 3. Perform reconciliation: `reconcile(remaining)`
 4. Wait for status updates to arrive (use truncated exponential backoff).
 For each update, note the time of arrival.
-5. let `remaining = { T in remaining | T.last_update_arrival() < start }`
+5. let `remaining = { T ϵ remaining | T.last_update_arrival() < start }`
 6. If `remaining` is non-empty, go to 3.

 This reconciliation algorithm **must** be run after each (re-)registration.

+Implicit reconciliation (passing an empty list) should also be used periodically, as a defense against data loss in the framework.
+Unless a strict registry is in use on the master, its possible for tasks to resurrect from a LOST state (without a strict registry the master does not enforce slave removal across failovers).
+When an unknown task is encountered, the scheduler should kill or recover the task.

 Notes:

 * When waiting for updates to arrive, **use a truncated exponential backoff**.
 This will avoid a snowball effect in the case of the driver or master being backed up.
-* Implicit reconciliation (passing an empty list) can also be used periodically, As a defense against data loss in the framework.
 * It is beneficial to ensure that only 1 reconciliation is in progress at a time, to avoid a snowball effect in the face of many re-registrations.
 If another reconciliation should be started while one is in-progress,